softchris/azure-book/azure-functions.md

 Currently you can use the following languages working with Function apps, C#, F#, and JavaScript

 ## Pre requisites
+Ok, there are some things that needs to exist before we can get our function up there in the cloud.
+Those are:

-- **service plan**, *Consumption service plan* and *Azure App Service plan* CSP has automatic scaling and bills you when your functions are running and configurable timeout period for the execution of a function.
+- **service plan**, There are two choices of plans *Consumption service plan*, CSP and *Azure App Service plan*, ASP CSP has automatic scaling and bills you when your functions are running and configurable timeout period for the execution of a function.
 By default, it is 5 minute, ASP allows you to avoid timeout periods by having your function run continuously on a VM that you define
 - **storage account**, function app must be linked to a storage account.
-Uses this for internal operations such as logging function executions and managing execution triggers.
+It uses this for internal operations such as logging function executions and managing execution triggers.
 Also function code and configuration file are stored here

 ## Creating a function app
+Now there are different ways of doing this

 In portal
 - Create a resource / Compute / Function app
 App name must be globally unique as it will serve as part of base URL